 Our company is seeking a professional to oversee the operations of our office.
 This professional is comfortable on the job and has previous experience hosting a well-operating work environment.
-Our office assistant may oversee the position as a secretary while still maintaining the needs of the office; like restocking office supplies, snacks, and ensuring the hygiene of the office by working closely with commercial vendors who provide maintenance services.
-The ideal candidate is someone who has an administrative background and is comfortable performing administrative tasks (like the scheduling of appointments) as well as managing clerical tasks of executives.
-Job seekers who apply for this position should have performed similar administrative job duties as well as experience working with an employer to ensure the office staff has a safe and healthy working environment.
+Our office assistant may oversee the position as a secretary while still maintaining the needs of the office.
+Like restocking office supplies, snacks, and ensuring the hygiene of the office by working closely with commercial vendors who provide maintenance services.
+The ideal candidate is someone who has an administrative background.
+And is comfortable performing administrative tasks (like the scheduling of appointments) as well as managing clerical tasks of executives.
+Job seekers who apply for this position should have performed similar administrative job duties.
+As well as have experience working with an employer to ensure the office staff has a safe and healthy working environment.

 Office Assistant Duties and Responsibilities